ksoutherland1/wind/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Gorge Wind

+Link to deployed site: https://creative-gelato-0c8677.netlify.app

+My project
 ## Available Scripts

 In the project directory, you can run: